- Posts

 For the first time ever, I gotta say I'm glad jamesmartin was wrong this time round and your honing is in good nick.

 Hmmm, looking like it was the turbo oil return pipe.
-Does that count as the turbo ;) :p
+Does that count as the turbowrong? i said it would be turbo or honing

-yes turbo was source of oil useage ,fitting a return pipe with a kink is a daft error,only later revealed,and as i said turbo cartridge is rotationally adjustable,if the return pipe doesnt fit well theres something wrong:):)
+yes turbo was source of oil useage ,fitting a return pipe with a kink is a daft error,only later revealed,and as i said turbo cartridge is rotationally adjustable,if the return pipe doesnt fit well theres something wrongHmmm, looking like it was the turbo oil return pipe.
+Does that count as the turbo

-yes turbo was source of oil useage ,fitting a return pipe with a kink is a daft error,only later revealed,and as i said turbo cartridge is rotationally adjustable,if the return pipe doesnt fit well theres something wrong:):)
+Certainly was a daft erroryes turbo was source of oil useage ,fitting a return pipe with a kink is a daft error,only later revealed,and as i said turbo cartridge is rotationally adjustable,if the return pipe doesnt fit well theres something wrong

 If it was a problem with the turbo cartridge position then it was faulty on all 3 turbos I've had on it since the rebuild.
 It does seem odd though as the problem started with my original 23 yr old return pipe.

-well thats quite likely with a 300 as return is short,i cant say it is as i cant see the engine in front of me,there are a few reasons ie pattern poor return hoses,but with an original pipe and turbo in correct orientation it will fit if fitted correctly if it dosent youve done something wrong,whilst tighten the block end
+What technique do you use to tighten the block end?well thats quite likely with a 300 as return is short,i cant say it is as i cant see the engine in front of me,there are a few reasons ie pattern poor return hoses,but with an original pipe and turbo in correct orientation it will fit if fitted correctly if it dosent youve done something wrong,whilst tighten the block end

 Landy has been off the road for about eight weeks due to rear brake pads needing to be replaced.
 Found LRDirect were still sending out essential parts, so I ordered two sets of rear pads and two sets of fronts, just to make the delivery more worth while.
 They delivered the fronts, but not the backs.
-While they were taking my order and sending out incomplete orders, they were not answering the phone or replying to emails :rolleyes: Mrs and I were largely working from home with the occasional visit in to work, so we didn't need it on the road.
+While they were taking my order and sending out incomplete orders, they were not answering the phone or replying to emails Mrs and I were largely working from home with the occasional visit in to work, so we didn't need it on the road.
 However, I eventually ordered some rear pads off ebay.
 They arrived very quickly and I fitted them a few days ago.

 So........................ with the Landy back mobile it's time to turn my attention to the oil consumption again.
-This is also helped by the fact that I took early retirement starting three weeks ago :)
+This is also helped by the fact that I took early retirement starting three weeks ago

 It's still burning oil, but not as much as before.
 Brief recap, I've had two recon turbos on and now on a new one I bought through Turners.
 I realised I'd been fitting the oil return pipe with a kink in it, so I'm suspecting this kink was causing a restriction in the oil flow which was forcing the high pressure oil through the seals on the turbo and in to the air induction system.
 I've now got a new oil return pipe and it's fitted without a kink.
 Still burning oil though, so I suspect that once oil has been forced through the seals in the turbo, it no longer returns to sealing properly.
 Even when the back pressure has been removed.
 Anyone know much about the seals in the turbo cartridge and can shine some light on this?

 Months ago I bought a new oil thermostat, in the hope that the oil was overheating, getting thin and going through the seals.
 As an experiment, I think I'll try swapping the oil stat to see if that cures it.
 However, I've never read about anyone burning oil due to a stuck shut oil stat.
-You never know though :rolleyes:
+You never know though

 Failing that I think my next move will have to be buying a new CHAR and making sure the return pipe is fitted without a kink!